RomanPankin/TreeDescriber/README.md

 Please try to avoid including personally identifiable information in your code so we can review your code as impartially as possible.

-## How to get the test results to us ##

-Please create a private Git repository on bitbucket.org and push your work into this repository.
-Once you’re done, add hireme@ecargo.co.nz (eCargo Careers) as a user with Read permissions and email us at hireme@ecargo.co.nz to let us know you have completed the test.

-We would appreciate any feedback on the test process; if you wish, please include a feedback document in the Git repository with any feedback.

 ## Submission checklist ##